• About Flourish Clinic

 At Flourish Clinic, we use the Shoemaker Protocol to properly diagnose and treat CIRS.
 Our experience shows that children, when correctly diagnosed, often respond remarkably well to early intervention.

-The Surviving Mold study cited above proposed a pediatric-specific approach to diagnosing CIRS:
+The Surviving Mold study proposed a pediatric-specific approach to diagnosing CIRS:

 1. Symptom Clusters

-• If your child is less than 11 years old, CIRS may parade as single system illness such as chronic headaches, recurrent abdominal discomfort or chronic fatigue, persistent bedwetting after 6 years of age, prolonged “growing pains” or inattention.
+• If your child is younger than 11 years old, CIRS may present as a single system illness such as chronic headaches, recurrent abdominal discomfort or chronic fatigue, persistent bedwetting after 6 years of age, prolonged “growing pains” or inattention.

-2. VCS Testing: A non-invasive eye test shown to have high sensitivity in identifying neuroinflammatory illness.
+2. VCS Testing: A non-invasive eye test that can identify neuroinflammatory illness.

 3. Lab Work: Markers like TGF-beta1, MMP-9, C4a, and MSH can reveal immune dysregulation.